nogibjj/Individual_Project3_Kelly_Tong/README.md

-# IDS 706 Mini Project 7
+# IDS 706 Individual Project 3

-This repository is for IDS706 mini project week 7.
+This repository is for IDS706 Individual Project 3.

 ## Purpose
     This repository is for building an ETL-Query pipeline.